sebgoa/cloudstack-books/README.md

 License
 =======

-The book is licensed under the Apache Software Foundation v2 license
+The book is freely distributed under the [Attribution-NonCommercial 3.0 Unported license](<http://creativecommons.org/licenses/by-nc/3.0/legalcode>).

 Acknowledgements
 ================

+"Apache", "CloudStack", "Apache CloudStack", the Apache CloudStack logo, the Apache CloudStack Cloud Monkey logo and the Apache feather logos are registered trademarks or trademarks of The Apache Software Foundation.

 The format of this book was inspired by The Little MongoDB Book by Karl Seguin [@karlseguin](http://twitter.com/karlseguin)